 Figure 8.13 Here

 In tune with this rationale, and as part of the Lower Palaeolithic explorations of Lesbos, a second systematic seismic reflection survey was carried out in the Kalloni Gulf and off the south coast of the island in 2018.
-The aim was to reconstruct the palaeoenvironment of the Kalloni Basin and the palaeoshoreline configuration of south Lesbos during the low-sea-level periods of the last 500 ka.
+The aim was to reconstruct the palaeoenvironment of the Kalloni Basin and the palaeoshoreline configuration of south Lesbos during the low-sea-level periods of the past 500 ka.
 The information collected is now being analysed to unlock key information on the palaeogeography of the wider region of the Lower Palaeolithic site and the terrestrial expansion of Lesbos southwards at the time of the Acheulean settlement.

 Discussion

 Research into the role of the sea in shaping human evolutionary history has opened a brand-new path in the Palaeolithic investigation of Greece and the Balkans.
 It is now clear that the sea has profoundly affected the way in which Palaeolithic remains are recovered and mobility and dispersals are approached.
 This new way of envisioning the Palaeolithic world in relation to the sea and the coastal zones has expanded both the theoretical and the empirical foundation of the archaeological investigation.
 The response of the academic community to the resulting challenges has now become dynamic and vibrant.
 Archaeology’s collaboration with marine geoscience offers effective palaeogeographic reconstructions and more complete interpretations of the deep past than hitherto obtained.
 Eustatic (sea-level changes), isostatic (equilibrial changes in the earth’s crust elevation), and tectonic activity affect archaeological visibility and, thence, the formation of research agendas.
-By revealing and elaborating on the various windows of opportunity for migration pathways and settlement opening with the retreating sea at times when the sea-level dropped, Palaeolithic life in relation to the sea, the coastal zone, and the exposed terrestrial terrain is fruitfully approached.
+By revealing and elaborating on the various windows of opportunity for migration pathways and settlement opening with the retreating sea at times when the sea-level dropped, Palaeolithic life in relation to the sea, the coastal zone and the exposed terrestrial terrain is fruitfully approached.
 Furthermore, the scrutiny of the Palaeolithic origins of seafaring must develop further, based on solid cultural affinities, palaeogeographical reconstructions and absolute dating, if it is not to remain largely speculative.

 Within this context, the investigations of the University of Crete in the central Ionian Sea and the North-eastern Aegean Sea have arisen from questions about the ways in which Palaeolithic groups responded to climate change and the fluctuating sea-levels, and their initial attempts to cross the sea or the land bridges that emerged during times of low-sea-level stands.
 Explorations on land were the starting-points for offshore investigations.
 The Palaeolithic of Greece is geared today to refined palaeoshoreline reconstructions tied to new data on the relationship between hunter-gatherers and the sea.
 These reconstructions support the hypothesis that the sea separating west Eurasia from east Eurasia was not always a barrier to human dispersals.
 They also show that the Aegean and the North Ionian shelves not only acted as land bridges for dispersal and mobility eastwards or westwards, but were lands with diverse aquatic resources inviting to settlement and subsistence.
 This broad picture awaits to be fine-tuned by further island and coastal explorations and offshore work.
 As our research demonstrates, the sea is no longer a barrier to Palaeolithic investigations.